Menu

 Fargo Public School (FPS) Student ID Cards

-In partnership with Fargo Public Schools, the Fargo Public Library is excited to provide FPS Student ID cards!
+In partnership with Fargo Public Schools, the Fargo Public Library is excited to provide FPS students with access to the library using their student ID cards!

 Once a student and/or parent opts into the program during school registration, the student is able to use their FPS Student ID card as a Fargo Public Library card.
 By making it easier to get a public library account, we hope students utilize and enjoy our available collection, resources, and services.
 This includes checking out materials, downloading eBooks and eAudiobooks, researching with our online resources, and using our computers and printers.